jtlabs777/jtlabs777.github.io/chorebot/README.md

 *  **Lessons Learned**

-This project helped give me a more intuitive understanding of working with the DOM via javascript.
-I was able to use .querySelctor and .getElementbyID to connect to the DOM which enabled me to use document object event handlers to engage the user and make the site game more dynamic.
-Coding the game logic was also a treat!
+This project gave me a more intuitive understanding of working with the DOM in Javascript.
+I used .querySelector() and .getElementbyID() to manipulate various elements.
+This also enabled me to access event handlers to engage the user in a more dynamic way.
+Learning and coding the algorythm that made the game work was also a treat.

 !['A screenshot of the chorebot project'](./images/screenshot.png)